Harry H. Laidlaw Jr.

 Visit the Häagen-Dazs Honey Bee Haven, a half-acre bee friendly garden planted in the fall of 2009 next to the Laidlaw faciity.
 The key goals of the garden are to provide bees with a year-around food source for the Laidlaw bees and other pollinators; to raise public awareness about the plight of honey bees; to encourage visitors to plant bee-friendly gardens of their own; and to provide research opportunities.
 The haven is open year-around for self-guided tours at no charge.
 Hours are from dawn to dusk.

-Häagen-Dazs Honey Bee Haven: campus map
+Find the Häagen-Dazs Honey Bee Haven on the UC Davis campus map

 Volunteer at the Haven!
 See information